-The first row shows the type of the entries, as well as the strand they are found on.
-Each entry begins with the characters ">> ", followed by the sequence identifier and the sequence length.
+The first row shows the type of the entries below, as well as the strand they are found on.
+Each entry begins with the characters ">> ", followed by the sequence identifier, and its length.
 Below the identifier row, the sequence graph is shown.
 By default, all sequences are scaled so that they are of equal length, and the domains are placed according to their relative position in the sequence.
 The characters that are used in the graphical representations are explained in the table below.

-Feature Description - Part of the sequence without any conserved domain (i.e., a variable region).
-V5I Start of a conserved domain (here V5, $I = leftmost\ part.; r$ would be rightmost). = Continuation of a conserved domain.
+Feature Description - Part of the sequence without any conserved domain (variable region).
+V1I Start of a conserved domain (here V1, $I = Ieftmost part$). = Continuation of a conserved domain.
 Indicates that one conserved domain goes into (overlaps) the next.
 Domains are normally not overlapping, so this could be an indication of a bad input sequence.
-(Not exemplified in the graphical representation above.)